kksgandhi/personal_site/Rise Of The Assistance Paradigm In Games-Therrien.md

 Tags   : #[[tutorial design]]
 Authors: [[Therrien]]

-On the history of assistance and tutorials in games.
+On the history of assistance and tutorials in games. idk if there's too much in here relative to my broader work.